LeLaR: The First In-Orbit Demonstration of an AI-Based Satellite Attitude Controller: Introduction and Background

-For satellites, DRL has been used in simulation to maintain operational capability under unknown ADCS failures, where a Deep Deterministic Policy Gradient (DDPG)~\cite{lillicrap2015continuous}-based controller reorients solar panels toward the Sun without requiring explicit fault models~\cite{doi:10.2514/6.2025-1145}.
-Other work demonstrates the feasibility of real-time DRL-based magnetic attitude control on embedded hardware on ground~\cite{upm90311}.
-In addition, Proximal Policy Optimization (PPO)~\cite{schulman2017proximal}-based controllers using stacked observations, similar to our observation space design from~\cite{djebko2023learning}, achieve robust attitude control across varying satellite masses in simulation, outperforming classical PID control in settling time and stability~\cite{retagne2024adaptive}.
-The Hybrid Online Policy Adaptation Strategy (HOPAS) project attempted an early in-orbit demonstration of a Reinforcement Learning-based attitude controller on the ESA OPS-SAT CubeSat, with the AI agent designed to modify the PID control signals as a residual command, but the full AI closed-loop control was ultimately restricted to simulation and ground-testing \cite{CarrilloBarrenechea2023, Airbus2022HOPAS}.
+The Hybrid Online Policy Adaptation Strategy (HOPAS) project attempted an early in-orbit demonstration of a Reinforcement Learning-based attitude controller on the ESA OPS-SAT CubeSat, with the AI agent designed to modify PID control signals as a residual command, but the full AI closed-loop control was ultimately restricted to simulation and ground-testing~\cite{CarrilloBarrenechea2023, Airbus2022HOPAS}.
 These developments illustrate the growing interest in DRL and AI-based control methods for aerospace systems characterized by nonlinear dynamics and uncertainties.

 To date AI-based attitude control has been restricted to simulation environments or laboratory testbeds, with no successful in-orbit demonstrations.
 This work represents the first successful test of an AI-based attitude controller in orbit.